-In this post, I'm going to talk about buying a new car versus buying a used car, what it's costing you, and how much extra money you could have down the road had you saved by buying a used car.
+In this post, I'm going to talk about buying a new car versus a used car, what it's costing you, how you can save money on a used car, and how much that money will grow down the line.

 The Argument for Getting a Pre-Owned or Used Car

 But here's the thing.
 That's what they want you to think.
-Car salesmen sell you the dream while secretly robbing you of your hard-earned cash.
+Car salespeople sell you the dream while secretly robbing you of your hard-earned cash.

 In fact, the second you drive a new car off the car lot, the car depreciates over 10%.
 Instantly.
 So if you put less than 10% down, you are underwater from the very beginning!